Why Black Voters Are Gravitating to Biden

 It’s unclear if Biden has learned the lessons of Clinton’s unexpected defeat.
 He has branded himself an “Obama Democrat,” but Hillary Clinton ran as close to the 44th president as she could but still couldn't get over the Electoral College finish line.
 There’s the stubborn reality that neither of these people and in fact none of the current candidates running actually is Barack Obama.

 So the burden is now on Biden (and the 24 other candidates competing for the chance to defeat Trump next November) to listen to black voters, to learn from black voters and hopefully deliver for them if they ever get the chance.
-If Biden or any Democrat manages to make good on what they pledge to their African-American supporters, it could solidify the party’s strength for a new generation, and that would be a “big fucking deal.”
+If Biden or any Democrat manages to make good on what they pledge to their African-American supporters, it could solidify the party’s strength for a new generation.
+And that really would be a “big fucking deal.”